Nannau Hall: 11 – 15th centuries

-The Nanney family of Dolgellau are direct descendants of a royal dynasty, the House of Mathrafal and their Princes of Powys through Cadwgan ap Bleddyn, second son of Bleddyn ap Cynfyn (c.
-11th century).
+The Nanney family of Dolgellau claimed descent from the Lleision through Cadwgan of Nannau, identified with Cadwgan ap Bleddyn, the second son of Bleddyn ap Cynfyn.
+Cadwgan's elder brother Maredudd ap Bleddyn had reestablished the Kingdom of Powys by his death in 1132.
 Cadwgan's son Madog ap Cadwgan became the 1st Lord of Nannau.
-The 2nd Lord, Cadwgan ap Madog, was knighted by King Henry I of England in the Duchy of Normandy and married Gwenllian, a daughter of Owain Gwynedd (King of Gwynedd c.1137).
+The 2nd Lord was Cadwgan ap Madog, his uncle Owain was knighted by King Henry I of England in the Duchy of Normandy about 1112, but died in 1116.
+(Note: However, the genealogies in surviving medieval sources record too few generations between Cadwgan and his supposed children, and so Peter Bartrum argued that the identification of Cadwgan of Nannau with Cadwgan ap Bleddyn is incorrect.)
 The title of Lord was passed on from father to son until the early 16th century.
 Following the creation of the title Lord of Nannau, a prominent member of the family who became the 5th Lord was known as Ynyr Hen ("old Ynyr").
 His son Ynyr Fychan ("Little Ynyr") sided with the English crown during the Conquest of Wales by Edward I and was rewarded for the capture of Madog ap Llywelyn (1295) during the revolt against the new administration.
 King Edward I also rewarded those who pledged allegiance by allowing them to keep their land.
 This marked the beginning of the Nannau estate dynasty.
 The effigy of the 7th Lord, Meurig ap Ynyr Fychan (c.
 14th century) is on display at St. Mary's Church, Dolgellau.
 Another son of Ynyr Fychan, Einion, later became the Bishop of St. Asaph.